-The management band PDR is similar to the professional employee PDR, in that the overall process is the same.
+The management band PDR is similar to the professional staff PDR, in that the overall process is the same.
 However, the Management Band PDR Form is used instead.
-It is recommended you have your PDR discussion with your own manager before having PDR discussions with your employees, so there is alignment with departmental / divisional cascading objectives.
+It is recommended you have your PDR discussion with your own manager before having PDR discussions with your staff, so there is alignment with departmental / divisional cascading objectives.

 Preparing to run PDRs